drewf24/world-airbnb/proposal/proposal.md

 ### Section 1.
 Introduction

-hi guys Our topic is based on an AirBnb dataset in New York City for 2019.
+Our topic is based on an AirBnb dataset in New York City for 2019.
 Ultimately, we hope to determine the best AirBnb’s to rent based on variables such as price, size, reviews and availability.
 We wanted to look at Airbnb data because we thought this could be interesting insight into the economic housing market in NYC.
 We plan to compare price by neighborhood and borough which could provide interesting insights into